ajoz/ajoz.github.io/_drafts/2014-07-31-android-indie-game-dev.markdown

 Well known game generes from pc or console often won't end as a success on mobile.
 A good example are `First Person Shooters (FPS)`.
 They need complicated control systems: `camera`, `movement`, `shooting`, `jumping`, `browsing equipment` which can at best be wonky on a touch device.
 Its quite frustrating when you obscure the view you need with your own fingers when your trying to interact with the game.
 FPS games often have on-screen controls but still they are not as responsive as a normal controller would be.
 You could always assume that players will use bluetooth controllers with your game, but are you willing to limit the market your game can be sold at?

-#### So how to design a game and sell it?
+### How?

-`Monetization` is a term that is spreading with lightning speed.
-It describes ways of earning profit on a given product (it doesn't necessary need to be a game).
+`Monetization` is a term that is spreading with a lightning speed.
+It describes ways of earning profit on a given product (it doesn't necessary need to be a game[^1]).
+Depending on the game you need to decide the form of monetizing the content you'll be delivering.
+Currently there are few options available:

-First you need to decide how you want to make profit on your game:

 1. **Sell** - for example on [`Google Play`](https://play.google.com/), [`Amazon Appstore`](https://www.amazon.com/mobile-apps/b?ie=UTF8&node=2350149011) or [`GetJar`](http://www.getjar.com/).
 Depending on the contract with the shop you will get a percentage from the sold game.
 They are giving you the platform, this is why you give them some compensation.
 2. **Ads** - in different forms: as banners inside the app, as notification bar adds, as popup windows.
 There are many solutions for example `Google AdMob` or `MobClix`.
 They will pay you either for displayed adverts or for each one clicked.